-- 15.2.6 For formal review of an Examination Board's decision, only requests with the following grounds will be considered: - (i) there has been a procedural irregularity affecting the Board's decision; - (ii) there exist circumstances that impact the Board's decision that the student was unable to bring them to the attention of the Board prior to its deliberations for valid reasons. - 15.2.7 Students may submit a formal request in writing to the Associate Provost (Academic Planning and Undergraduate Education) within 22 working days of the publication of the Examination Board's decision by the University.
+- 15.2.6 For formal review of an Examination Board's decision, only requests with the following grounds will be considered: - (i) there has been a procedural irregularity affecting the Board's decision; - (ii) there exist circumstances that impact the Board's decision that the student was unable to bring them to the attention of the Board prior to its deliberations for valid reasons - 15.2.7 Students may submit a formal request in writing to the Associate Provost (Academic Planning and Undergraduate Education) within 22 working days of the publication of the Examination Board's decision by the University.
 The application must: - (i) state the grounds on which the request for review is made; - (ii) include a description of the relevant facts; and - (iii) provide supporting evidence. - 15.2.8 The Associate Provost (Academic Planning and Undergraduate Education) will determine whether or not a prima facie case for review has been established.
 If, in the view of the Associate Provost (Academic Planning and Undergraduate Education), there is no prima facie case, then the request will be dismissed and the decision conveyed to the student no later than 10 working days following receipt of the request.
 The decision of the Associate Provost (Academic Planning and Undergraduate Education) to dismiss the request for review is final. - 15.2.9 If, in the view of the Associate Provost (Academic Planning and Undergraduate Education), there is a prima facie case, he/she will refer the matter to the Academic Review Committee for consideration.
 The Committee may interview the student and staff members concerned.
 If the student does not show up for the interview, the Committee will consider the student's request for formal review of Examination Board's decision on the basis of the information and documents provided by the student and other information available to the Committee.
-The Committee will record its proceedings and resolutions. - 15.2.10 If the Academic Review Committee determines that the case is substantiated, the decision will be conveyed to the Examination Board.
+The Committee will record its proceedings and resolutions. - 15.2.10 Where the case involves the request for an appeal against the decision of the College/ School/Centre Grade Review Committee lodged by the same student within the same semester, a nominee of the Associate Provost (Academic Planning and Undergraduate Education) will be appointed to handle the case to avoid allegation of bias. - 15.2.11 If the Academic Review Committee determines that the case is substantiated, the decision will be conveyed to the Examination Board.
 The Examination Board will review the case and decide whether changes to the student's academic standing or award classification are required.
-The Examination Board will report back to the Academic Review Committee any decisions taken on cases referred via this procedure. - 15.2.11 The decision on the formal review will be conveyed to the student in writing no later than 22 working days following receipt of the formal request for review.
+The Examination Board will report back to the Academic Review Committee any decisions taken on cases referred via this procedure. - 15.2.12 The decision on the formal review will be conveyed to the student in writing no later than 22 working days following receipt of the formal request for review.